-Initially commenced in 2001, East Coast Apprenticeship’s STAR Program was rolled out to our branches in 2010 as a work placement opportunity for school-based special needs students, who participate for several hours once a week for four weeks.
+Initially commenced in 2001, East Coast Apprenticeship’s STAR Program was rolled out to our branches in 2010 as a work placement opportunity for school-based special needs students, who participate for 2 hours once a week for four weeks.

 STAR students are usually sourced from schools with special needs departments and individual special schools that have been contacted by East Coast Apprenticeships.
 Profoundly, disabled students are given priority.

 Participants are placed with East Coast’s administration staff based at designated East Coast branches, whilst undertaking many of the roles associated with general office and reception work in a real work environment.
 We have extended the Program to include local Ministerial Office of Hon Yvette D’Ath and local member Nikki Boyd.

 Students are exposed to a wide range of duties include stapling, laminating, photocopying, file and mail preparation and processing, label making, use of basic computer skills, scanning and filing as well as a range of general office and administration duties that staff may be working on during that time.